Hospitality Level 2 Apprenticeship – Hospitality Team Member

 - Equipment Required

 Apprentices will be expected to purchase their own uniform, equipment, files and dividers.
-Runshaw College will issue Apprentices with a course log book, hat, apron and safety shoes.
+Runshaw College will issue Apprentices with a course log book.

 - Entry Requirements